 Shoot for between .5 and 4 ounces per 5-gallon batch.
 Anywhere from .5 to 1 ounce can work for American pale ales.
 You can use up to 2 ounces for IPAs, and 2 to 4 ounces for double IPAs.

 For instance, Citra hops are olfactory bruisers and will yield an intense aroma at quantities as small as 1 ounce per 5-gallon batch.
 Other varieties, such as East Kent Goldings, are far less potent and will need larger quantities to stand out in your finished homebrew.

-Like their boiled counterparts, the hops used in dry hopping are available in three forms.
+Like their boiled counterparts, the hops used in dry-hopping are available in three forms.

 Although pellets usually contain lower concentrations of essential oils than whole cones, they’re more easily extracted and produce more aroma.
 They’re also less likely to harbor bacteria than their whole-flower cousins.
 Plus, they offer a longer shelf life.

 Using Hop Plugs

-More robust than pellets and with benefits similar to whole hops, plugs walk the line between the other two options.
+Similar to whole hops, plugs walk the line between the other two options.
 They stay fresh longer than whole hops, and they’re made specifically for dry hopping.

 Plugs are packaged in convenient units that eliminate the need for weighing, which adds to their convenience.
 However, they can be hard to break down into small bits, so keep your bag or infusion tube handy.

-How Long Should You Dry Hop?
+How Long Should You Dry Hop For?

-Some folks have even conducted extensive first-hand experiments in search of the “perfect” dry hopping time frame.
+Some folks have even conducted extensive first-hand experiments in search of the “perfect” dry-hopping time frame.

 But the right amount of time to dry hop your beer is really up to you.
 Your goals and your taste buds set the standard.